SoftwareAG/c8y-docs/content/device-management-application/managing-device-data-bundle/managing-software.md

 ### To edit a software {#to-edit-a-software}

-1. Click the edit icon <i class="dlt-c8y-icon-edit1 text-primary"></i> at the right of a specific software item.
+1. Click the edit icon <i class="dlt-c8y-icon-edit1 text-primary icon-20"></i> at the right of a specific software item.
-2. Update the name, description, device type filter or software type by hovering over the edit icon <i class="dlt-c8y-icon-edit1 text-primary"></i> next to it.
+2. Update the name, description, device type filter or software type by hovering over the edit icon <i class="dlt-c8y-icon-edit1 text-primary icon-20"></i> next to it.
 Make the desired changes and click **Save**.

 The software will be updated accordingly.